The Carnon Valley

 In contrast to these ships of the full Atlantic the alternative tradition of both inland and coastal boats in Wales and Ireland was that of the Currach.
 These are much lighter craft, extending the principles of the coracle in which either wood planking or animal skins or hides are fastened to a wooden frame.
 Caesar also wrote about encountering this type of craft in his British campaigns, describing light framed hide covered craft used to ferry tin in the channel.

 The two traditions will have been commonly found on the two coasts of Cornwall and perhaps when comparing the relatively insubstantial nature of the Currach with the ships of the south one might forgive myths of Saints travelling from Ireland on a leaf as was the case for St Ia, patron of St Ives.
-The alternative suggestion has also been promoted that the considerable stone ballast required within the Currach, in order to provide stability for open sea voyage, could have given rise to the myth of Saints travelling on a millstone as proposed for St Kea and St Piran.
+It has also been suggested that the considerable stone ballast required within the Currach, in order to provide stability for open sea voyage, could have given rise to the myth of Saints travelling on a millstone as proposed for St Kea and St Piran.

 Again, a replica has been built of a craft which was reputed to have taken St Brendon on a voyage from Ireland to NewFoundland via the Hebrides, Faroes and Iceland.
 The replica called The Brendan was made by Tim Severin using ox hide skins stretched over ash frames and a commemorative voyage to NewFoundland was made over the years 1976/7 proving the possibility of travel to the new world and achieving a best 24hr travel of 115 miles.
 It is perhaps apt that the hides used in the project were provided by a Cornish firm of Tanners, Croggans of Grampound.
 The Oak tannin used in the tanning process traditionally came from the forests bordering the Fal and particularly from Kea Parish.